Marrakech to Fes

 Wake early to admire the desert sunrise, take breakfast, then transfer out of the dunes by camel-back to rejoin your vehicle to take the road to Fes (or if you are travelling by 4×4, you can be collected at the camp).
 Your route today follows the course of the Ziz River, north, passing the Tafilalt region (which it irrigates), a region of verdant date palms bordering the Sahara.
 This region, of historical importance, once marked the crossroads of the West African caravan routes, and is the origin of the establishment of the Alaouite dynasty (17th Century), the dynasty that still holds power in Morocco today.
 Pass through the spectacular Ziz River gorge before traversing the Middle Atlas Mountains (at approx. 1900m).
 On the north of the mountains, you take in part of Morocco’s vast cedar forests (close to Azrou), before reaching Fes late afternoon.

 - 4×4 vehicle with driver-guide for 4 days, with collection in Marrakech and return in Fes (at your riad / hotel);

 - 2 nights guest-house accommodation, each with breakfast and evening meal;

-- 1 night tented accommodation at Deluxe Desert Camp Merzouga, with breakfast and evening meal, drinking water / hot drinks;
+- 1 night tented accommodation at your choice of desert camp at Erg Chebbi dunes, with breakfast and evening meal, drinking water / hot drinks;

-- guided camel-ride to / from desert camp.
+- guided camel-ride to / from desert camp round-trip from Merzouga.